samikshahujare/Air-quality-index-prediction-model-AICTE/README.md

 # Air-quality-index-prediction-model-AICTE
-This repository for training AICTE cycle 4
+This repository for learning AICTE cycle 4